toostn/triplet-core/README.md

 ## Future improvements
 - Clients should expose config and parser functions for each request type, so instead of injecting a http client in constructor and managing the http conneciton, the client is only responsible for creating http request config and parsing the response.
 - Rewrite everything using RxJS.
+The core is mostly a set of streams already, and using RxJS would reduce the amount of code and probably improve the code patterns.

 ## License